Young Policemen in Love: Plot

-While trying to catch the thugs that set them up they cause a lot of damages to the city and their supervisor Police Chief C.K.
+While trying to catch the thugs that set them up they cause a lot of damage to the city and their supervisor Police Chief C.K.
 Wong (Wong Yat Fei) finds out what happened.
-Garlic and Gimmick don't seem to care and even praises how great Gimmick looks in the blackmail photos.
-Chief Wong tells them with the mess they have caused they need to leave the police force for a few years and lay low.
-He suggest they go undercover on assignment, he gives them three undercover assignments to choose from.
+Garlic and Gimmick don't seem to care and even praise how great Gimmick looks in the blackmail photos.
+Chief Wong tells them with the mess they have caused they need to leave the police force for a few years and lie low.
+He suggests they go undercover on assignment, he gives them three undercover assignments to choose from.
 The first, go to Thailand and pretend to be transvestites to see if they are involved in drugs or not.
 They both turn it down, Gimmick saying his mom won't allow him to do that and Garlic saying he would get molested easily.
 The second, pretend to be gay lovers and investigate a gay club homicide.
 Both tell the Chief "NO" immediately.
 The third, go to "Wong Fei Hong High School" to protect Kong Mei-lai (Charlie Yeung) the future Hong Kong Police Commissioner's daughter.
 They have no choice but to accept the 3rd assignment since they turned down the first two.

 At school both Garlic and Gimmick don't seem to fit in with the rest of the other students.
 The school dean gives a stern lecture on their first day that if they don't do good at school they will be beaten to a bloody pulp with famous kung fu moves.
 Both don't care and think the school dean is crazy.
 Gimmick falls asleep in class and gets beaten to make sure he stays awake.
 Garlic gets a math answer right but is also beaten because he is too cocky about it.
 Both are late to class after lunch and gets beaten badly.
 They regret accepting the assignment and try to get transferred to the first two cases instead.